 The state-sponsored prepaid plans are only offered in California.
 Before you move out of the state, contact your department's personnel office to change your dental plan.
 Be sure to inform them of your moving date.

 No. Your choice is restricted to dentists who have contracted with your plan.
-Contact the dental plan directly to obtain a list of it's participating dentists or to verify whether a particular dental provider is on the plan’s list.
+Contact the dental plan directly to obtain a list of the participating dentists or to verify whether a particular dental provider is on the plan's list.

 No. If for any reason you feel you need to change to a new dentist, simply contact your dental plan.
 The customer service representative will assist you in locating another dentist from the plan's list of participating dental providers.

 Your dental plan will notify you if your dentist stops participating in the prepaid plan.
 You will be provided with the name of a new dentist or given the opportunity to select another participating dentist within 50 miles of your residence.
-If you are unable to locate another participating dentist in your service area, contact your denetla plan.
+If you are unable to locate another participating dentist in your service area, contact your dental plan.